yohasebe/openai-chat-api-workflow/README.md

 - [Pandoc](https://pandoc.org/): Needed to convert Markdown to HTML
 - [Sox](https://sox.sourceforge.net/sox.html): Needed for audio recording
 - [jq](https://jqlang.github.io/jq/): Needed to handle chat history in JSON
-- [duti](https://github.com/moretension/duti): Needed to use Google Chrome to open chat window (optional)
+- [duti](https://github.com/moretension/duti): Needed to use Google Chrome or Microsoft Edge to open chat window (optional)

 To start using this workflow, you must set the environment variable `apikey`, which you can get by creating a new [OpenAI account](https://platform.openai.com/account/api-keys).
 See also the [Configuration](#configuration) section below.